adon-cloudcannon/landing-page-test/src/collections/posts/2021-08-04-eleventy-11ty-vs--hugo.md

 But the choice likely boils down to what you already know, and what you want to learn.
 Which languages and frameworks suit your development team?
 Or your client?

-Choose&nbsp;[**Hugo**](https://cloudcannon.com/hugo-cms/)&nbsp;if you’re comfortable working with Go, plan on having many thousands of posts or pages on your site, and you enjoy a steep learning curve.
+Choose [**Hugo**](https://cloudcannon.com/hugo-cms/) if you’re comfortable working with Go, plan on having many thousands of posts or pages on your site, and you enjoy a steep learning curve.
 Hugo’s support community is very helpful for those starting out.

-Choose&nbsp;[**Eleventy**](https://cloudcannon.com/eleventy-cms/)&nbsp;if you’re newer to the SSG world, your workflow includes collaborative development across different languages, or you intend to pass your site over to a client whose developers use anything other than Go.
+Choose [**Eleventy**](https://cloudcannon.com/eleventy-cms/) if you’re newer to the SSG world, your workflow includes collaborative development across different languages, or you intend to pass your site over to a client whose developers use anything other than Go.
 Sitting in the sweet spot between minimal and flexible, Eleventy is easy to theme and extend, and with its gentle learning curve it’s ideal for SSG beginners.

 Whichever you choose, CloudCannon can help make your SSG experience even easier, from instant testing domains to a robust editor.
 Our [learning path for Hugo](https://cloudcannon.com/community/learn/hugo-101/) is already established, and over the coming weeks we'll roll out a series of blog posts, comparisons and tutorials for Eleventy, enabling you to get up and running as soon as possible.
 Whether you sync from your repository or CloudCannon’s [Git-based CMS](https://cloudcannon.com/git-cms/), you and your team will always stay up to date.